voraczech/voraczech.com/content/en/dev/ai-links.md

 - [Artificial Analysis](https://artificialanalysis.ai/)
   - a thorough comparison of AI models
-  - they also compare price to
+  - they also compare price to power
   - it is a good idea to browse the entire web for specific categories (e.g. text-to-speech)
 - [AI Benchmarking Hub](https://epoch.ai/data/ai-benchmarking-dashboard)
   - another benchmarking